Cervicalgia — overview of causes, symptoms and treatments

-Cervicalgia is neck pain that occurs toward the rear or the side of the cervical vertebrae.
-It generally is felt as discomfort or a sharp pain in the upper back, neck or shoulders.
+Cervicalgia is neck pain that occurs toward the rear or the side of the cervical (upper) spinal vertebrae.
+It generally is felt as discomfort or a sharp pain in the neck, upper back or shoulders.

 The term cervicalgia covers a broad range of neck pain causes, including whiplash, muscle strain, ligament sprain, and inflammation of the neck joints.
-It also could be caused by a number of abnormalities in the region of the cervical vertebrae, including a bulging disc, a pinched nerve, narrowing of the spinal canal (stenosis), spinal arthritis or degenerative disc disease.
+It also can be caused by a number of issues in the region of the cervical vertebrae, including a bulging disc, a pinched nerve, narrowing of the spinal canal (stenosis), spinal arthritis or degenerative disc disease.

 Symptoms of cervicalgia can include:

 - Sharp or constant pain in the neck, shoulders or upper back

 - Pain associated with rotating or twisting the head

 - Tightness or stiffness in the neck, shoulders or upper back